anandroid/endeavor/README.md

 # Endeavor Data Processing Example

-This repository contains a small Python project used for interview preparation.
+This repository contains a small Python project
 It demonstrates a data processing workflow that can read from local files or from S3 (using LocalStack during development).